FatimaNW/Hotel-Management-System/README.md

 These files are automatically created/updated when guest details or feedback are entered:
 - `Hotel_Customers.txt`: Stores guest records including room details and personal information.
 - `Hotel_Feedback.txt`: Stores feedback and ratings given by guests.

+#
+**Note:** This project was created during my second semester of university as part of Object Oriented Programming course.